Newton-Azrak Award set for Border Patrol Agent John P. Marquissee

 In 2003, the INS was dissolved and the U.S. Border Patrol was transferred to the newly created U.S. Customs and Border Protection (CBP).
 The Newton-Azrak Award was carried over into CBP.
 However, instead of providing the award criteria that had been in place since 1973 as implemented in the INS Administrative Manual the U.S. Border Patrol drafted a new criteria in the form of a memorandum from the Chief of the Border Patrol.
 Had the original INS criteria been implemented in CBP, all CBP law enforcement employees would have been eligible to receive the award.
 However, with the change in criteria, only Border Patrol Agents could be recipients and only for acts of bravery or heroism.
 Under the new criteria, CBP carried the Newton-Azrak Award as a Commissioner's award that could only be presented to Border Patrol Agents.

 In 2018, the criterion was changed to better define the elements of the award and to authorize the recognition for any qualifying Border Patrol employee.
 Under the new criteria, the Newton-Azrak Award was removed from Commissioner's awards so that the Border Patrol would have sole control over its presentation.
-The award is available in an open and continuous manner for nominations and presentations.
+With the Newton-Azrak Award and adding "V" devices to the USBP Commendation Medal and to the USBP Achievement Medal, the Border has three tiers to recognize heroism and valor within the USBP Honorary Awards system.
+All USBP Honorary Awards are available in an open and continuous manner for nominations and presentations.

 Accomplishments which may merit this award include: